CyanCoding/Project-Tracker/ROADMAP.md

 ### v2.0:
 **Estimated release date:** `June 25th, 2020`

-- [ ] Create a better design for main window.
+- [x] Create a better design for main window.
+- [x] A more subtle way of displaying an update.
+- [x] A way to see the language for each project.
+- [ ] Allow resizing of windows.
 - [ ] Add a settings menu.
-- [ ] Create a dark theme.
 - [ ] Allow users to check for updates after the app is opened.
-- [ ] A more subtle way of displaying an update.
-- [ ] A way to see the language for each project.
-- [ ] Allow resizing of windows.
 - [ ] Allow users to install pre-releases automatically from the app.
+- [ ] Create a dark theme.

 ### v3.0:
 **Estimated release date:** `summer 2020`